greglobinski/gatsby-starter-kit-docs/src/content/docs/3.3___themed-starter/index.md

 categories: ['starter']
 ---

-The **Themed** starter is the one where the real fun starts :sparkles: :tada:
+The **Themed** starter is the one where the real fun starts. :sparkles: :tada:

 The local React components are displaced by the **outer library's components** which could be styled with built-in or custom **themes**.